cjgronlund/project-rome/project-rome-docs/user-activities/ios/how-to-guides/user-activities-ios.md

 }
 ```

 In the next method, the visual data of the **MCDUserActivity** is set before the Activity is published.
-The activationUri will determine what action is taken when the UserActivity is activated (when it is selected in Timeline, for example).
-The displayText will be shown on other devices when they view the Activity (in Windows Timeline, for example).
+The activation URI will determine what action is taken when the Activity is activated (when it is selected in Timeline, for example).
+The display text will be shown on other devices when they view the Activity (in Windows Timeline, for example).
 The iconUri is a web link to an icon image.

 ```ObjectiveC